helenabarmer/toxicity-classifier-react/README.md

 ### Toxic points
 - For every sentence that is labelled true (within the 7 different labels) a toxic point will be added underneath the input field.
-- There is a button that will clear the toxic points.
+- There is a button that can clear the toxic points.

 ### Table
 A submitted sentence will be displayed in the table with the following information:
 - How much % of toxicity the sentence contains
-- An emoji that will switch between a happy one and a skull
+- An emoji that will switch between a happy one/love eyes (not toxic) and a skull (toxic)
-- Toxic points that will increase every time the input sentence is labelled “true”
+- Toxic points that will increase every time the input sentence is labelled “true” (toxic)
 - A button to delete one sentence at a time
 - A button to delete all sentences from the table